chrix95/busines_directory/README.md

 A classic business directory service

 ## Project setup
+Ensure to clone the project into your local directory
 1. Import the DB file `initsng.sql`
 2. Duplicate the `.env.example` file and rename to `.env`
 3. Set your DB parameter in the in the `.env` file